Partha Sarthi Sen Sharma

 Partha Sarthi Sen Sharma (born; 30 June 1970) is an Indian Civil Servant and author.
 As a career bureaucrat he joined the Indian Administrative Service (IAS) in 1994.

 Early life and education

-Partha Sarthi was born in Malda, West Bengal in 30 June 1970.
+Partha Sarthi was born in Malda, West Bengal on 30 June 1970.
 He has done his engineering from the Delhi College of Engineering (now Delhi Technical University).

 Career

 He joined IAS in 1994.
-And as an author, Partha Sarthi Sen Sharma started contributing individual travel pieces to many publications like The Times of India, Hindustan Times, The Pioneer etc. long ago but his first full length Travelogue book came out in 2011 as ‘A passage across Europe’ which has since been translated into Hindi as ‘Musafir Hun Yaaro’.
+And as an author, Partha Sarthi Sen Sharma started contributing individual travel pieces to many publications like The Times of India, Hindustan Times, The Pioneer etc. long ago but his first full-length Travelogue book came out in 2011 as ‘A passage across Europe’ which has since been translated into Hindi as ‘Musafir Hun Yaaro’.